oscdoctest/Qi-Docs/docs/Qi_Types.rst

 QiType information
 ======================

-This section contains information about how to configure and use QiTypes.
-To use Qi, you define QiTypes that describe the kinds of data you want to store in QiStreams.
-QiTypes are the model that define QiStreams.
+Qi stores streams of events and provides convenient ways find and associating events.
+Events are stored in streams, called QiStreams.
+A QiType defines the shape or structure of the event in a QiStream.

-QiTypes can define simple atomic types, such as integers, floats or strings, or they can define complex types by grouping other QiTypes.
-You can construct complex, nested data types by using the Properties collection of a QiType.
-QiTypes that define atomic types do not need Properties defined.
+QiTypes can define simple atomic types, such as integers, floats, strings, arrays and dictionaries or they can define complex types using QiTypes.
+Define complex, nested types using the Properties collection of a QiType.

-A QiType that is used to define a QiStream must have a Key.
+A QiType used to define a QiStream must have a Key.
 A Key is a Property, or a combination of Properties that constitute an ordered, unique identity.
-The Key is ordered, so it functions as an index; it is also known as the Primary Index.
-While a timestamp (DateTime) is a very common type of Key, any ordered value is permitted.
+The Key is ordered, so it functions as an index; it is known as the Primary Index.
+While a timestamp (DateTime) is a very common type of Key, any type that can be ordered is permitted.
 Other indexes (secondary indexes), are defined in the QiStream.
+Indexes are discussed in greater detail here: `Indexes <https://qi-docs.readthedocs.org/en/latest/indexes.html>`__.

-You refer to a QiType by its identifier or Id field.
+A QiType is referenced by its identifier or Id field.
 QiType identifiers must be unique within a Namespace.

 QiTypes are immutable; after a QiType is created it cannot be changed, and it can only be deleted if no streams reference it.

-QiType management using the .NET Qi Client Libraries is performed through the ``IQiMetadataService`` interface, which is accessed using the ``QiService.GetMetadataService()`` helper.
+QiType management using the .NET Qi Client Libraries is performed through the ``IQiMetadataService``.
+Create the IQiMetadataService using one of the ``QiService.GetMetadataService()`` factory methods.

-Only QiTypes that are used to define QiStreams need to be added to Qi.
-QiTypes that define Properties or the base type are contained within the parent  QiType.
+Only QiTypes used to define QiStreams need to be added to Qi.
+QiTypes that define Properties or base types are contained within the parent QiType and do not need to be added to Qi independently.

-The .NET libraries provide QiTypeBuilder to help build QiTypes.
+The .NET libraries provide QiTypeBuilder to help build QiTypes from .NET types.
+QiTypeBuilder is discussed in greater detail below.

 The following table shows the required and optional QiType fields.
 Fields that are not included are reserved for internal Qi use.